radicle-dev/heartwood/radicle-cli/examples/rad-inspect.md

         └── sigrefs
 ```

-Or display the repository identity's payload:
+Or display the repository identity's payload and delegates:

 ```
 $ rad inspect --payload